Azure/hpcadvisor/docs/quickstart.md

 Once the setup above (via poetry) is done, for the matrix multiplication example, you just need to update `examples/matrixmult/ui_defaults.json` with your preferences.
-For this example, you only need to update `subscription`, and you should be good to go:
+For this example, you only need to update `subscription`, and you should be good to go.

+The follow two lines deploy a computing environment specified in ui defaults file and start the data collection, respectively:

 ```bash
 ./hpcadvisor deploy create -u ../examples/matrixmult/ui_defaults.json